 When solar panels fail they are classed as e-waste and fall under the European WEEE Directive (The Waste Electrical and Electronic Equipment Directive).
 Solar Panel waste cannot be dumped into land fill and must be disposed of responsibly through a licenced waste facility who is permitted to recycle photovoltaic (PV) waste.

-Recycle Solar Technologies operates as a not-for-profit community enterprise under licence from the UK Environmental Agency.
-All our profits from the recycling process are invested back into the community to help reduce fuel poverty.
+Recycle Solar Technologies Limited operates under licence from the UK Environmental Agency.
+Profits from the recycling process are invested back into the community to help reduce fuel poverty.

 “Fuel poverty should be addressed at its root causes through greater societal action on energy efficiency and poverty reduction”